 “Living in the mountains calls for a wood-burning fireplace,” says Rick.
 A screened porch off the living room combines the best of indoors and out.
 The team installed Zuri Premium Decking in Chestnut, which resembles the interior’s hardwoods but resists scratches and stains.
 In the living area, a stone coffee table from The Home Depot and LEE Industries sofas covered in Sunbrella Spinnaker Cream fabric invite guests to gather around the fire.

-An Original Charleston Bedswing in Pine with a cushion covered in Sunbrella Sailcloth Sailor fabric (with cozy Sunbrella throw pillows and a throw) is a prime spot for relaxing on the screened porch.
+An Original Charleston Bedswing in Mahogany with a cushion covered in Sunbrella Sailcloth Sailor fabric (with cozy Sunbrella throw pillows and a throw) is a prime spot for relaxing on the screened porch.
 The French doors behind the swing lead to the main bedroom.